 In this course, we will attempt to gain an understanding of some of the most complex poetry in German in the 20th century.
 At least two of the poets we will study, Rainer Maria Rilke and Paul Celan, have made it into the canon of what some call "world literature."
 Our approach will be theoretical in that we will start with a seminal work in German aesthetics, Nietzsche's "Birth of Tragedy," and throughout the semester we will discuss the poems side by side with philosophical and critical essays on the poems in question.
 German 20th-century poetry has resonated in extraordinary ways with writers in theoretically and philosophically oriented criticism.
 Theoretical work we will discuss in this course will include Martin Heidegger's essays "What are Poets for?" and "Language," Hans Georg Gadamer's essays on Rilke and Celan, Werner Hamacher's "The Second of Inversion," Adorno's "The Lyric and Society" and Paul de Man's "Tropes (Rilke)."
 In addition to Rilke and Celan, we will study poems by Else Lasker-Schüler, Stefan George, Georg Trakl, Gertrud Kolmar and Gottfried Benn.
 The readings will open up perspectives on the central aspects of criticism on poetry, namely the relationship between philosophical thought and poetry, the relationship between poetry and language, the problem of self-reference, and questions of history and memory.
 This course is taught in English translation.
 No prerequisite.
 Generally offered every three years.

 Contemporary German cinema has been criticized for its presentation of "characters whose primary sense of person and place is rarely an overt function of their national identity or directly impacted by Germany's difficult past" (Eric Rentschler).
 Politics seem to disappear more and more from the German screen, whereas the New German Cinema from the 60s to the early 80s often used film explicitly as a means of coming to terms with the past.
 This course presents major trends in German film since 1989 (beginning with Heiner Carow's "Coming Out," a queer movie and one of the last DEFA films).
 We will try to reassess the often-repeated claim of the disappearance of the political.
 Indeed, we will look at a number of films dealing with gender and queer issues by directors such as Monika Treut ("My Father is Coming") and Kutlug Ataman ("Lola and Billy the Kid"), among others.
 Ataman, along with director Fatih Akin ("In July," "Head On") will serve as an example for a breakthrough in Turkish-German film production.
 Discussing the work of Tom Tykwer ("Winter Sleepers," "The Princess and the Warrior" and "Perfume") will form one thematic block in this overview of the past 18 years of German film.
 Another group of movies that deals with the German division and re-unification, such as "The Promise," "Good-Bye Lenin" and "Go For Zucker," will be included as well.
 The course also introduces students to the tools of film analysis.
 No previous knowledge of German or film is required.
 This course is taught in English translation.
 This course paired with a film course will satisfy the fine arts diversification requirement.
+Students majoring in Film should contact the department chair regarding counting this course toward their major.
 No prerequisite.
 Generally offered every three years.

 This course is designed as an introduction to the study of German literature and culture beginning with the earliest writings by the Germanic tribes in the early Middle Ages and going through 1900.
 Students will gain a greater understanding of German literary history and of related social and philosophical trends.
 Other central goals include practice in the close reading of texts and acquiring a basic German vocabulary to do so.
 We will read samples from various genres — drama, prose, and lyric poetry.
 Authors and works to be studied may include the "Hildebrandslied," Walther von der Vogelweide, Martin Luther, Immanuel Kant, Ludwig Tieck, Georg Büchner (including Werner Herzog's film rendition of Büchner's "Woyzeck"), Karl Marx, Louise Otto-Peters, Gerhard Hauptmann, Karl May and others.
 Prerequisite: GERM 213Y–214Y or equivalent.
 GERM 321 is recommended.